-SECTION 9.120 Revision of Urban Area Boundaries
+SECTION 9.120- Revision of Urban Area Boundaries

-Congress designated 13 cities and towns as "Urban Area": Cascade Locks, Hood River, Mosier and The Dalles, Oregon, and Bingen, Carson, Dallesport, Home Valley, Lyle, North Bonneville, Stevenson, White Salmon and Wishram, Washington.
+Congress designated 13 cities and towns as "Urban Area":- Cascade Locks, Hood River, Mosier and The Dalles, Oregon, and Bingen, Carson, Dallesport, Home Valley, Lyle, North Bonneville, Stevenson, White Salmon and Wishram, Washington.
 Urban Areas are exempt from regulation under the Management Plan.
 Congress established the boundaries of the Urban Areas when it enacted the Scenic Area Act.
 However, it authorized the Gorge Commission to make minor revisions to the Urban Area boundaries.
 Congress also set forth in the Scenic Area Act a process and criteria for use by the Gorge Commission in carrying out the revision process.
-The Gorge Commission may revise Urban Area Boundaries pursuant to Commission Rule 350-40.
+The Gorge Commission may revise Urban Area Boundaries pursuant to Commission Rule 350-40.- The Columbia River Gorge Commission has defined the revision process in the Management Plan, under Revision of Urban Area Boundaries.

-CHAPTER 10 RESOURCE ENHANCEMENT PROJECTS, DISPOSAL SITES, AND MINERAL AND AGGREGATE REVIEW
+CHAPTER 10- RESOURCE ENHANCEMENT PROJECTS, DISPOSAL SITES, AND MINERAL AND AGGREGATE REVIEW